DavLip/Python-for-Everybody/README.md

 # Python
-Work of interest in Python
+Exercises from the Python for Everybody course: https://www.py4e.com/lessons